francesco-adamo/arweave-tools/README.md

 # Usage
 1. Arweave Monitor <br/>
-Run ```node monitor``` while Arweave is running to print detailed information about your node and syncing status, with estimates on download speed and completion times.
+Run ```node monitor``` while Arweave is running to print detailed information about your node and syncing status, with estimates on download speeds and completion times.
 By default it will update every minute.
 Run ```node monitor -h``` for advanced configuration.

 2. Disk random read speed benchmark <br/>
 Run ```node benchmark -d <mounted_drive>``` to calculate your disk IOPS and random read speed.
 The latter can be used with the calculator tool below.